Merton Bud Hanson

 Bud Hanson was a sports athlete, builder, founder, and organizer.
 He has been inducted into the Hall of Fame of the American Morgan Horse Association and Cornwall Sports Hall of Fame.

-Bud won the 1940 New Brunswick Interscholastic Basketball Championship playing for the Woodstock New Brunswick High School team.
+Bud won the 1940 New Brunswick Interscholastic Basketball Championship and the Malcolm Cup Trophy playing for the Woodstock New Brunswick High School team, and as a result the team (coached by famed Bob Brown) was inducted into the Woodstock Sports Wall of Fame on May 28, 2016.
 At the University of New Brunswick, he was a Letter winner in basketball (1946), and won the Maritime Intercollegiate Senior Varsity Basketball Championship (1947).

 In Cornwall, he was a civil engineer for the St. Lawrence Seaway Authority Corporation, and he played many sports.